elegant-scipy/elegant-scipy/markdown/preface.markdown

 provides image analysis tools that integrate cleanly with the rest of SciPy.

 There are others, and we will see some of them too.
-The takeaway here is that, although we will focus on NumPy and SciPy, it is the many surrounding packages that make Python a powerhouse for scientific computing.
+Although this book will focus on NumPy and SciPy, it is the many surrounding packages that make Python a powerhouse for scientific computing.

 ## Installing Python - Anaconda

-Throughout this book we’re going to assume that you have Python 3.5 (or a later version) and have all the major SciPy packages installed: NumPy, SciPy, Matplotlib, IPython, scikit-image, and others.
+Throughout this book we’re going to assume that you have Python 3.5 (or a later version) and have all the major SciPy packages installed.
-We will list all of the requirements and the versions we used in the environment.yml that you can find packaged with the data for this book.
+We will list all of the requirements and the versions we used in the **environment.yml** file packaged with the data for this book.
 The easiest way to get all of these components is to install the Anaconda Python distribution.
 You can download Anaconda here: http://continuum.io/downloads.
 You will also find detailed installation instructions.